Izabela88/walkers-website/README.md

     - [Django_case_insensitive_field](https://pypi.org/project/django-case-insensitive-field/): to allow case insensitive comparison for unique fields.
     - [Django cleanup](https://pypi.org/project/django-cleanup/): to automatically delete images / files when an ImagField is removed / updated or deleted
     - [Flake8](https://pypi.org/project/flake8-django/): A flake8 plugin to detect bad practices on Django projects
+    - [Coverage.py](https://coverage.readthedocs.io/en/6.3.2/): Coverage.py is a tool for measuring code coverage of Python programs.
+It monitors your program, noting which parts of the code have been executed, then analyzes the source to identify code that could have been executed but was not.

   - ### **Other technologies**
     - [Google font](https://fonts.google.com/): used for body and headings font